EQT

 Once site operations are complete, we work with property owners to restore their land — as closely as possible — to its original condition.
 We reestablish contours close to the original land contours and revegetate with state-approved seed mixes, native seed mixes, and/or vegetation requested by landowners.
 We also commonly accommodate agency requests to use specialized seed mixes (e.g., pollinator mixes) and landowner requests for topsoil segregation.
 These techniques support local flora and fauna by allowing wildlife movement, restoration of the habitat, and prevention of invasive species.

-Additionally, at the landowner’s request and approval, we leave the established access roads and the gravel pad in place should it provide desired access to remote areas of landowner properties and additional storage space for farm equipment, forage, or recreation.
-We work with landowners to successfully accommodate their preference for returning their land to its pre-construction condition, all while meeting the regulatory requirements set forth by state and federal agencies.
-We continue to monitor the site until the applicable state’s Department of Environmental Protection determines that we have met their requirements.
-This enables us to maintain positive relationships with landowners and communities, while also supporting biodiversity, habitat protection, and restoration.
+To maintain positive relationships with landowners and communities, we work with landowners to successfully accommodate their preference for returning their land to its pre-construction condition, all while we meet the regulatory requirements set forth by state and federal agencies.
+We continue to monitor the site until the applicable state’s Department of Environmental Protection determines that we have met state requirements.

-[1] We use U.S. Fish and Wildlife Service and U.S. Geological Survey data to identify protected wetlands and land areas of high biodiversity.
+[1] We use FWS and U.S. Geological Survey data to identify protected wetlands and land areas of high biodiversity.
 Source: https://www.fws.gov/wetlands/data/State-Downloads.htm; and https://www.usgs.gov/.
 We have certain leases that allow us to drill and develop deep shale formations outside of our primary operating areas in Pennsylvania, West Virginia, and Ohio.
-The numbers provided in this table exclude acreage above such leased deep formation development rights located in states other than Pennsylvania, West Virginia, and Ohio as we do not currently drill these deep formation rights in states other than Pennsylvania, West Virginia, and Ohio nor do we have plans to develop these deep formation rights within the next five years.
+The numbers provided in this table exclude acreage above such leased deep formation development rights located in states other than Pennsylvania, West Virginia, and Ohio as we do not currently drill these deep formation rights in states other than Pennsylvania, West Virginia, and Ohio nor do we have plans to develop these deep formation rights within the next 5 years.

 3-3